defano/jmonet/README.md

 Get the image from the canvas via the `public BufferedImage getCanvasImage()` method.
 Then, use Java's `ImageIO` class to save as `gif`, `png` or `jpg`.
 For more advanced file type support (such as `wbmp`, `bmp`, `pcx`, `pnm`, `raw` or `tiff`), consider the [Java Advanced ImageIO](http://docs.oracle.com/javase/6/docs/technotes/guides/imageio/index.html) library.

+You could also save just the selection defined by a selection tool using `selectionTool.getSelectedImage()`.

 #### How do I import images from files or elsewhere?

 You'll need your image in the form of a Java `BufferedImage` object.
 Use Java's ImageIO or Advanced ImageIO to [read/deserialize existing files or data](https://docs.oracle.com/javase/tutorial/2d/images/loadimage.html).

 Then, you have three options:

-1. Create a new canvas from an existing `BufferedImage` object like: `new UndoableCanvas(myImage)`.
+1. Create a new canvas from an existing `BufferedImage` object like: `new JMonetCanvas(myImage)`.
 Best option when opening a file for editing.
 2. Use the selection tool to create a new selection containing your image: `selectionTool.createSelection(myImage, new Point(0,0))`.
 Best option when pasting an image into to an existing canvas (and you'd like to allow the user to move it into place).
 3. Commit the image to an existing canvas by drawing it onto the scratch buffer and committing the change, like: `myCanvas.setScratchImage(myImage); myCanvas.commit()`.
 Best option when you want to programmatically overlay an image onto an existing canvas.

 Note that in cases 1 and 3, if the imported image does not match the dimensions of the canvas, it will be drawn in the upper-left corner.
 Resize and translate the image you wish to import first if you'd like it to appear elsewhere.

-#### If I create a selection using `SelectionTool`, can I modify it with a transform tool (like `ProjectionTool`) or do I have to create a new selection from scratch with the transform tool?
+#### If I create a selection using `LassoTool`, can I modify it with a transform tool (like `ProjectionTool`) or do I have to create a new selection from scratch with the transform tool (which would limit me to rectangular selections)?

-You can transfer a selection from one selection tool to another using a bit of code like this:
+You can transfer a selection from one selection tool to another (including transform tools) using the `morphSelection()` method:

 ```
-public void transferSelection(AbstractSelectionTool from, AbstractSelectionTool to) {
-    to.createSelection(from.getSelectionOutline().getBounds());
-}
+LassoTool currentTool;
+ProjectionTool newTool = PaintToolBuilder.create(...);

+currentTool.morphSelection(newTool);  // newTool now has currentTool's selection
+currentTool.deactivate();             // ... but currentTool is still active.
 ```

 Note that you cannot programmatically create a selection from an abstract shape, thus, when transferring selection from a tool providing a non-rectangular selection boundary the new selection will be expanded to a rectangle bounding the original selection.